aal-hawa/inception/DEV_DOC.md

 # 4. Start services in dependency order
 docker compose up -d mariadb
+# Wait for MariaDB to be healthy
+docker compose up -d wordpress
+# Wait for WordPress to be healthy
-docker compose up -d wordpress docker compose up -d nginx
+docker compose up -d nginx
 ```